12.02.2024

 And how not to remember Hideo "Genius" Kojima?
 The game designer has worked at Konami for almost 30 years and has been making real hits all this time.
 Kojima-san even got a named studio Kojima Productions, where he could create almost anything.
 The publisher financed any whim of the developer, his games took years and millions of dollars, while even Kojima's salary did not depend on the financial success of Kojima Productions games!

-Therefore, the most surprising thing is not even that at one point Konami's management got tired of putting up with it, as a result of which the creator and the corporation split up.
+Therefore, the most surprising thing is not even that at one point the Konami management got tired of putting up with it, as a result of which the creator and the corporation split up.
 It is much more interesting that Kojima stayed in Konami in absolute freedom mode from 2005 to 2015!
 And after his personal studio was finally closed, he revived it the very next day, in a completely autonomous form.
 Now the maestro feels great and is working on two high—profile projects at once: the horror OD will be published by Xbox Game Studios, and Death Stranding 2 is its main competitor Sony Interactive Entertainment.
 Anyone would envy such an ability to balance indie freedom and corporate standards for decades.

 Finally, we note that the corporate desire for control does not guarantee the game's commercial success.
 A talented designer can create an ingenious product within the walls of an experienced publisher — and this product will turn out to be a financial failure.
 For its time, the legendary Yu Suzuki's Shenmue was an incredible game: with a lively open world, hundreds of voiced characters, realistic facial animation, a combination of a wide variety of genres and many innovations, from QTE to immersive gameplay.